megbeckim/PhotosWebSite/README.md

    ./deploy.sh

-Provide the password for the FTP account.
+Provide the password for the FTP account, which is the usual password since the UK.

 *Backlog*